Qreaj/DiscordJoiner/README.md

-# Discord Joinner
+# Discord Joiner

-Discord joinner written in c++ using tls-client and nlohmann json library
+Discord joiner written in c++ using tls-client and nlohmann json library